Saudi Arabia $2tr Aramco vision runs into market reality

 Even within the Saudi government, doubts are emerging.
 A person familiar with the flotation, who asked not to be named, said last week Aramco in its current form would probably be worth about $500 billion because a lot of its cash goes toward taxes and future investors won’t have a say on investments in non-core areas.
 Another person familiar with IPO talks put the figure at a little less than $1 trillion if investors base the valuation on Aramco’s ability to generate cash.

-The $2 trillion estimate was initially put forward by Deputy Crown Prince Mohammed bin Salman last March.
+The $2 trillion estimate was initially put forward by Deputy Crown Prince Mohammad Bin Salman last March.
 There are two key issues, according to interviews with a dozen industry analysts, investors and executives, who asked not to be named because of the sensitivity of the matter.

-By that logic, though, Russian producer Rosneft PJSC’s market capitalisation would be $272 billion instead of $64 billion, and the valuation of Exxon Mobil Corp., the world’s largest publicly traded energy producer, would be 53 per cent smaller than it is.
+By that logic, though, Russian producer Rosneft’s market capitalisation would be $272 billion instead of $64 billion, and the valuation of Exxon Mobil Corp., the world’s largest publicly traded energy producer, would be 53 per cent smaller than it is.

 “I didn’t know that the value of an oil company was a multiplicator of the reserves of the company,” Total SA chief executive officer, Patrick Pouyanne, told investors on a Feb.
 9 conference call.
 Several factors should be “discounted” before “we’ll see what will be the real value of” Aramco, he said.